AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 ![](assets/marketo-measure-report-template-power-bi-2.png)

-All queries filter out deleted rows and the facts tables are set to filter to rows with a modified date between the start and end dates entered as parameters.
+All queries filter out deleted rows and the [!UICONTROL facts] tables are set to filter to rows with a modified date between the start and end dates entered as parameters.

 >[!NOTE]
 >